wp-plugins/nm404/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

-Avoids any 404 errors on your Wordpress-Site by redirecting the request to the closest match found in the sitemap.xml
+Avoid any 404 errors on your Wordpress-Site by redirecting the request to the closest match found in the sitemap.xml.

-* Requires sitemap.xml
+*   sitemap.xml required

 Just install and activate the plugin. nm404 don't need any further configuration.